rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 * config : path to the custom [Config.xml](runtime_config#configxml) file to use.
 This path is relative to the RhoMobile Project.

 <a name="ios_specific"></a>
-## iOS-specific Settings
+## iOS 9-specific Settings

 Beginning with iOS 9, Apple now requires that apps declare in advance which URL schemes they would like to access when using the 'canOpenURL' method.
 According to Apple, this improves privacy by preventing an app from scanning a list of 'known' URL schemes on a device in an attempt to compile a list of installed apps.
-This is intended to apply only to the 'canOpenURL' method, but the 'openURL' method also might generate a “This app is not allowed to query for scheme [scheme]” syslog entry.
-To change a URL whitelist, an update must be submitted to Apple.
+The change is intended to apply only to the 'canOpenURL' method, but the 'openURL' method also might generate a “This app is not allowed to query for scheme [scheme]” syslog entry.
+To change a URL scheme whitelist, an update must be submitted to Apple.

+URL schemes can be used by an app to provide a service, pass data or launch another app.
+URL schemes specified as below are added during build to the LSApplicationQueriesSchemes key in the app's `info.plist` parameter list.
+To specify a whitelist of URL schemes, add a line like the following to the 'iphone' section of your app's `build.yml`:

+    :::yaml
+    iphone:
+        ...
+        ApplicationQueriesSchemes:["http", "sms", "tel", "facetime"]
+        ...

 ## Android-specific Settings
 The capabilities listed above are directly related to the Android device capabilities that your app will require, and for which the user will be asked to give permission when installing the app.
 You can add capabilities to your Android app by adding a 'capabilities' section to your `build.yml` in the 'android' heading as below.